immanuelgoko07-ctrl/ML-CAPSTONE-TEMPLATE/README.md

 This project uses **regression modeling** on the *World Food Programme (WFP) Food Prices Database* to build a predictive tool that can forecast prices of staple foods such as **maize**, **wheat**, **rice**, **sorghum**, and others across multiple regions.

-The system is later deployed via **Streamlit**, making it accessible to anyone—even without technical skills.

----

 ##  **2. Problem Definition**

 ### **What is the problem?**